intel-analytics/ipex-llm/ppml/README.md

 #### Step 3.
 Attestation

-To enable attestation, you should have a running KMS in your environment.
-Configure your kms app_id and app_key in your kubernetes, and then configure KMS settings in `spark-driver-template.yaml` and `spark-executor-template.yaml` in the container.
+To enable attestation, you should have a running Attestation Service (EHSM-KMS here for example) in your environment.
+(You can start a KMS  refering to [this link](https://github.com/intel-analytics/BigDL/tree/main/ppml/services/kms-utils/docker)).
+Configure your KMS app_id and app_key with `kubectl`, and then configure KMS settings in `spark-driver-template.yaml` and `spark-executor-template.yaml` in the container.
 ``` bash
 kubectl create secret generic kms-secret --from-literal=app_id=your-kms-app-id --from-literal=app_key=your-kms-app-key
 ```